Search notes:

 The value of cursor_sharing can be set either to

 Ideally, the value of cursor_sharing is set to exact.
 But sometimes, there are applications that don't use bind variables.
-In that case, the value of cursor_sharing can be set to force in which case Oracle will substiute constants with bind variables and provide the substituted value for the bind variable.
+In that case, the value of cursor_sharing can be set to force in which case Oracle will substitute constants with bind variables and provide the substituted value for the bind variable.

 alter session set cursor_sharing = force;